2021HUMMM/bambangshop-receiver/README.md

 In contrast, Java relies on developers to use manual synchronization (like synchronized blocks) to prevent race conditions, whereas Rust enforces safety at compile-time.

 #### Reflection Subscriber-2

+1. Exploring Beyond the Tutorial (e.g., src/lib.rs)
+Yes, I have explored parts of the code outside of the tutorial steps, including src/lib.rs.
+While the tutorial mainly focused on implementing the notification system’s handlers and services, I checked lib.rs to understand how the modules were structured and how dependencies were managed.

+Key Learnings from Exploring lib.rs:

+- It serves as an entry point for module organization in Rust projects.
+- It helps expose functions, structs, and other modules to the rest of the application.
+- Understanding how mod and use statements work in Rust improves overall project organization.

+2. Observer Pattern and Scaling the System
+The Observer pattern simplifies adding more subscribers because:

+- Each subscriber (Receiver app instance) listens for notifications independently.
+- The Publisher (Main app) doesn’t need to change when new subscribers are added.
+- New Receivers can simply subscribe to notifications without modifying the core system.

+However, spawning multiple instances of the Main app introduces complexities:

+- Unlike Receivers, which only listen, the Main app actively publishes notifications.
+- Multiple Main apps might cause duplicate messages or race conditions if not handled properly.
+- A message queue or a distributed event system would be needed to synchronize multiple Main instances effectively.

+While adding more Receivers is straightforward, handling multiple Main instances requires additional architectural considerations.

+3. Writing Tests and Enhancing Postman Documentation

+I successfully launched multiple instances of the Receiver app, each running on different ports (8001, 8002, and 8003).
+This was achieved by modifying the .env file to adjust the ROCKET_PORT and APP_INSTANCE_NAME variables.
+After configuring these settings, I started each instance separately using cargo run in different terminal windows.

+To test the system, I also launched a single instance of the Main app.
+Using the Postman collection, I subscribed each Receiver instance to different product types.
+I then triggered the create Product, publish Product, and delete Product endpoints in the Main app.
+As expected, each Receiver instance successfully received notifications relevant to its subscription.

+Additionally, I tested the system with multiple product categories to verify that notifications were routed to the correct subscribers.
+This confirmed that the Observer pattern effectively allows multiple Receiver instances to dynamically receive updates.
+Postman was particularly useful during this process, as it streamlined testing by making it easy to send requests and inspect responses.